This post has been updated and was originally published in July 2020.

 Use the YouTube Video Builder

-This year, YouTube launched the beta version of its Video Builder.
-This tool lets you animate static content like text, logos, and images with music and transitions for further use as YouTube ads.
+In 2020, YouTube launched the beta version of its Video Builder.
+This tool lets you animate static content like text, logos, and images with music and transitions to create six to 15-second videos for further use as YouTube ads.

 This is an excellent opportunity for companies with a low marketing budget to create an impressive multimedia experience for target audiences.
 Established brands can also use this tool for testing new content.